Answered By: Paul Landers Last Updated: Jan 17, 2020 Views: 513

-A DOI (Document Object Identifier) is a unique ID in the format prefix/suffix assigned to a document or article.
+A DOI (Document Object Identifier) is a unique ID assigned to a single document or article to make it easier to locate.
 It serves a similar purpose for individual documents as an ISSN does for an entire journal publication, or an ISBN for a book.
 Not all documents have a DOI assigned because it is a voluntary system, and authors or publishers must pay to register a DOI.

 - Example DOI: 10.1097/JCN.0000000000000401